SpenceKonde/DxCore/megaavr/extras/Ref_Digital.md

 It remains to be seen what the pin drive strength will be like on the Ex-series or any other future part, and until the IO pin output current is added to the characteristics graphs section of the datasheet, you don't really have much information; preliminary datasheets typically omit this sort of data, because these properties have not yet been characterized (I'm not sure how they manage that.
 Automating that testing, while not trivial, shouldn't be a challenge to microcontroller experts.
 I'm pretty sure there are a considerable number of such persons employed by Microchip.

 ## Ballpark overhead figures
 The digital I/O functions are astonishingly inefficient.
-This isn't my fault - it's the Arduino API's fault These figures are the difference between a sketch containing a single call to the function, with volatile variables used as arguments to prevent compiler from making assumptions about their values, which may substantially reduce the size of the binary otherwise.
+This isn't all my fault - it's the Arduino API's fault - mainly that the way to write to a pin and the way to turn off PWM are the same thing.
+These figures are the difference between a sketch containing a single call to the function, with volatile variables used as arguments to prevent compiler from making assumptions about their values, which may substantially reduce the size of the binary otherwise.

 The comparison to the fast I/O functions is grossly unfair, because the fast I/O functions have constant arguments - but this gives an idea of the scale.